GaryPate/dagster-project/README.md

 ### Serice account and GCP secret requirements

-During the Cloudbuild hook the following secrets are retrieved from GCP and saved within the containers via `cloudbuild.yaml`
+During the Cloudbuild build process, the following secrets are retrieved from GCP and saved within the Docker images specified `cloudbuild.yaml`.

 - `DAGSTER_POSTGRES_USER` is the user for the Docker postgres container
 - `DAGSTER_POSTGRES_PASSWORD` is the password for the Docker postgres container